RainbowHackerHorse/vzvol/README.md

 -p
 The -p flag is used with --import to show a progress bar for image data importation to the vzol. -p requires that sysutils/pv be installed.

+zvol Management Flags:

+--format
+The --format flag allows you to reformat a zvol created by vzvol, using the same options and arguments as --file-system.
+You must specify the fs type, and then the zvol to format.
+Example: vzvol --format xfs zroot/smartos

+--delete
+The --delete flag deletes the zvol you specify.
+If a .VMDK file is associated with the zvol, the .VMDK will also be deleted.
+You MUST specify the zpool the zvol resides on.
+You can get this information from running vzvol --list or zfs list -t volume
+Example: vzvol --delete zroot/smartos11

+--list
+List all zvols on your system, the type, and any associated .VMDK files.
+Example output:
+ZVOL              TYPE        VMDK
+zroot/smartos     RAW         none
+zroot/ubuntu1604  VirtualBox  /home/username/VBoxDisks/ubuntu1604.vmdk